MarkCWirt/ethereum-tutorial/documentation/interact/README.rst

 will create an ABI file for each contract in the source file, or referenced in the source file.
-In this case one would share ``TutoeialCoin.abi``, along with the address of the deploye contract.)
+In this case one would share ``TutoeialCoin.abi``, along with the address of the deployed contract.)

-For this demonstration, we'll mint 100,000 coins and transfer 50,000 of them to a different address.
+For this tutorial, we'll mint 100,000 coins and transfer 50,000 of them to a different address.
 But first:

 Understanding ``decimals``